bhaddacak/ppmt/README.md

 If you want to clean the built result, enter `$ make clean`.
 This will not delete the key file.
 If you really want to remove it, do it manually.
 And if you want to just compile the Java code, enter `$ make compile`.
 These are all options you can do with `make` in this project.
 If you want to modify the project, you may need to edit the `Makefile`.

-The end-product of the build process is **`ppmt-1.1.apk`**.
+The end-product of the build process is **`ppmt-x.y.z.apk`** (x, y, z are the version number).
 You only can test the app by install it to a real device.
 The best way to do this is via `adb`.
 First, you have to enable *Development options* by going to *About phone* and tab *Build number* seven times until the options appear.
 Go to *Development options*, turn it on and enable *USB debugging*.

 Once you connect your device to the computer, you need to accept the connection first, then enter this to see whether it is seen by the system: